Charles Lavigne: Contributions in Trincomalee

-Bishop Charles promoted vocations to priesthood and religious life.
+Bishop Lavigne promoted vocations to priesthood and religious life.
 He established a minor seminary in his diocese.
 Candidates to priesthood were sent to different seminaries for formation.
 He welcomed missionaries from Europe including nuns and religious brothers.
 He promoted establishing religious congregations in his diocese.
 The bishop trained foreign missionaries in Tamil language for preaching to the local people.
 He established retreat centers in his diocese.

 Silver Jubilee

 Trincomalee Diocese celebrated the Episcopal Silver Jubilee of Bishop Charles Lavinge on 13 November 1912.
 Besides the large attendance in the jubilee celebration, greetings and gifts came to the jubilarian from different countries and people of different religions including Kerala where he served before.
 Pope Pius X honored him with the title, "Domestic Prelate and Assistant to the Pontifical Throne."

 End Times

-Bishop Charles went to Europe in 1913.
+Lavigne went to Europe in 1913.
 He visited Marseille in France and then went to the Vatican to visit the Pope.
 He visited France, Belgium, and Holland.
 He took rest at his native place, Marvejols in France.
 While taking part in a reception in his honor at Montpellier Charity School, he became ill and contracted pneumonia.
-His sickness got verse.
+His sickness got worse.
 He received Sacrament of the Sick from the Superior of the Society of Jesus.
-He died on 11 July 1913 at the age of 73, and buried in the cathedral there.
+He died on 11 July 1913 at the age of 73, and was buried in the cathedral there.

 The Archeparchy of Kottayam has installed a monument at his first Cathedral St. George's Church Edacat in Kottayam where he was installed as the Vicar Apostolic of Kottayam on 10 May 1888.
-The Visitation Congregation's convent in Edacat and the Vallambrosian Benedictine Minor Seminary near Kottayam are established in the name of Bishop Charles Lavinge.
+The Visitation Congregation's convent in Edacat and the Vallambrosian Benedictine Minor Seminary near Kottayam are established in the name of Bishop Charles Lavigne.